Grsaiago/libasm/README.md

 Q: In which register should I store the return value of a function?\
 A: See [Calling Conventions](https://www.uclibc.org/docs/psABI-x86_64.pdf), end of chapter 3.2.3, on the "Returning of Values".

+Q: Which register should I use to store a counter?\
+A: rcx is commonly the one used.
+It is implied by the loop section on the intel documentation.

+## TODOS

+- [ ] Add a function prelude to all functions ([reference](https://www.youtube.com/watch?v=U9HXtrDwxVM))